This is a computer drawing of one cylinder of the Wright

 to be a constant.
 The end of

-the heat rejection process is designated Stage 6 of the engine cycle
+the combustion process is designated Stage 4 of the engine cycle

 and is the beginning of the

-Because the intake and exhaust valves are closed, the heat transfer from
+Because the intake and exhaust valves are closed, the combustion of the

 From considerations of the

-of thermodynamics, the temperature decrease is given by:
+of thermodynamics, the temperature increase is given by:

-where Q is the heat rejected, T is the temperature,
+where Q is the heat released and depends on the fuel and fuel/air ratio,

-and cv is the specific heat at constant volume, From the
+cv is the specific heat at constant volume,

 equation of state, we know that: